 I forgot at what time of the day I arrived in Taipei in August 1988, but I have vivid memories of my first night in the city.
 The friend that had picked me up at the airport took me to a MTV, where you could rent your own room to watch (often pirated) movies.
-In lack of other facilities that would provide some privacy, quite a few Taiwanese took the chance to fulfil specific physical (or physiological?) needs there, too!
-MTVs were very popular in the 1980s, but when I returned to Taiwan in May 1999, most of them had disappeared due to the surge of the internet.
+In lack of other facilities that would provide some privacy, quite a few Taiwanese took the chance to fulfil specific physical (or psychological?) needs there, too!
+MTVs were very popular in the 1980s, but when I returned to Taiwan in May 1999, most of them had disappeared due to the emergence of the Internet.

 We decided to watch “Young Frankenstein”, a 1974 horror comedy with Marty Feldman.
 Unfortunately, it turned out to be a Japanese voice-over copy, with no English subtitles available.
 I had just finished an intensive course, so at that time my Japanese was far better than my Chinese.
 Nevertheless, as my buddy didn’t speak Nippon’s language and we both couldn’t understand the original version properly, at the service counter we quickly exchanged it for “Conan, the Barbarian” with Arnold Schwarzenegger.
 The funny thing is that I never watched that movie again, nor tried to see the one we actually had in mind first.